What do banks do?

 Product development

-This is where new and innovative financial products are developed for clients, getting them to market as well as ensuring they are fit for purpose and in line with all regulatory requirements.
+This is where new and innovative financial products are developed for clients and involve getting them to market and ensuring they are fit for purpose and in line with all regulatory requirements.

 minus sign